It may be small, but the saxophone mouthpiece can play a vital role in getting you towards the sound you want as a jazz musician.

 However, it’s important to remember that, ultimately, the player creates the sound, not the equipment, and the best thing to do is to find something that feels good (without expecting miracles!), and then to build your sound with practice and by listening to players who inspire you.

-The American Meyer brothers first began making saxophone mouthpieces in 1916, and their mouthpieces were played by numerous saxophonists during the golden age of jazz, including Sonny Stitt and Cannonball Adderley.
+The American Meyer brothers first began making sax mouthpieces in 1916, and their products were played by numerous saxophonists during the golden age of jazz, including Sonny Stitt and Cannonball Adderley.

 - Rubber alto saxophone mouthpiece - #5MM